 - Responsiveness to problems, issues, and changes that may impact the project goals or the way the project is carried out.

 HRDQ’s project management training materials allow your team to learn more about how projects can be planned for success.

 Part of HRDQ's best-selling Style Suite, What's My Time Style is a quick and easy-to-use time management style assessment for identifying p...View full detailsfrom $25.75

 Project leadership should not strictly focus on logistics.
 Your project leaders should be able to motivate your project team, build relati...View full detailsfrom $50.00

 In today's streamlined business world, project management is no longer strictly a specialty.
-Now almost everyone is required to play the...View full detailsfrom $133.75
+Now almost everyone is required to play the r...View full detailsfrom $133.75

-Training professionals everywhere are under pressure to prove the value of their efforts – because if they can't, management buy-in, bud...View full detailsfrom $33.75
+Training professionals everywhere are under pressure to prove the value of their efforts – because if they can't, management buy-in, budge...View full detailsfrom $33.75